helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 For the purpose of evaluating coverage, we are going to assume that the access point is using 5GHz as the central frequency because that band will more likely produce the best and most consistent connectivity experience.

+Wi-Fi access point must support 5 GHz band.
+Wi-Fi access point could support 2.4 GHz and 6 GHz.
+For the purpose of calculation of modeled coverage we will consider the coverage provided by the 5GHz band.

 ### 3.0 Reward Tiers

 In accordance with HIP74, we are proposing to continue using res12 as defined by [H3](https://h3geo.org/docs/core-library/restable/) for hex sizes.
+Additionally, the HIP proposes a new instance of an algorithm and reward structure for Wi-Fi access points based on what is defined in HIP-74 but adjusted for the technical specifics of Wi-Fi compared to CBRS radios.

-Res12 is the building block for evaluating geographical coverage and the scale that it provides to CBRS can be successfully ported to the Wi-Fi 5GHz band.
+Res12 is the building block for evaluating geographical coverage and the scale that it provides to CBRS can be successfully ported to the Wi-Fi 5 GHz band.
 It’s also important to differentiate between indoor deployments and outdoor deployments because the deployment models are significantly different (antenna patterns, placement, etc.) and they will contribute differently to the Mobile Network.

 Similarly to CBRS, a Wi-Fi access point can: